 Make sure you test and amend your garden soil before putting plants in the ground.
 A good garden needs a good foundation!

-So, what are the best seeds for the garden?
+So, what are the best garden seeds for you?

 I am definitely not a purist, I love variety in my garden.
-But since I am a self reliance advocate, I tend to shoot mostly for heirloom seeds, since you can save the seeds to perpetuate your garden.
+But since I am a self reliance advocate, I tend to shoot mostly for heirloom seeds, since you can save the seeds to perpetuate your garden year after year.
 And I definitely try to stay away from GMO garden seeds!

 If you want more gardening inspiration, be sure to follow my Gardening for Beginners board on Pinterest!